futureofcoding/futureofcoding.org/about.md

 ## Killer app

 If/when this platform is built, the first app I'll build in it is a build-your-own-email-app kit.
 Everyone's email workflow is specific and it's a huge part of how we all run our lives.
 Being able to customize things to exactly how we'd like them would be a superpower.
 For myself, I'd like to be able to combine my email app with features of task management applications, such as re-ordering items and nesting items within other items.
 Part of the inspiration for this "killer app" is that Google Inbox, my preferred email client, is being shut down in a few months.
 The economics of building a consumer quality app only allows for lowest-common-denominator experiences.
-The only way to mantain sustainable personalized experiences is with a crowd-sourced development platform.
-I imagine we'd want to leverage GMail's API to do this.
+The only way to maintain sustainable personalized experiences is with a crowd-sourced development platform.
+I imagine we'd want to leverage Gmail's API to do this.

-### How is this different from...?

-[This section is quite messy.]

-* Unison?
-It’s web-based.
-More UI-builder focused than cloud-focused.
-Also more focused on the UI than the implementation... but so was Paul in early days.
-* Lamdu?
-It's web-based.
-More UI-focused.
-It has no interest in reading or writing to files, putting characters on the terminal, opening sockets, etc.
-* Luna?
-Web-based.
-More concerned with UI-builder and higher-level abstractions.
-* Isomorf?
-It's more UI-builder focused.
-More of a focus on live-ness.
-* Dark?
-It's more focused on the front-end.

-## Open questions

-1. Cannonical-ness - I’ve written about this elsewhere.
-I think it has to do with intense type and math theory stuff.
-2. While we don’t want to expose IO to the user at all, we do want to enable developers of this tool to write abstractions over IO.
-How do we handle that?
-The way Haskell does, with the IO monad?
-3. Version control in a world with a ridiculous amount of branches on branches on branches on branches.

-## Next steps

-1. Protoyping live interface in graphics
-2. Learning about how to implement some of these features / PL theory, playing in code
-3. Abstracting over cloud data, users, authentication, permissioning, realtime games, Real World, etc

-[1] - "All people" is a strong phrase.
+<a name="1">[1]</a> - "All people" is a strong phrase.
 Apparently 77% of Wikipedia is written by 1% of editors - and that's not even counting users.
 The difference with software is that people will want to customize it for themselves, while Wikipedia is for a general audience, so there's less motivation to edit it.